cutun/lambda-error-analyzer/README.md

 ## 👥 Team
 This project was created by a dedicated team for the AWS Lambda Hackathon.

-- Minh Tran
+- Minh Tran @cutun
-- Eric Wang
+- Eric Wang @SUPERIC520
-- Hunter Chan
+- Hunter Chan @hchan54

 ## 🏗️ System Architecture & Alert Flow
 The application is built on a professional-grade, 4-stage, event-driven serverless architecture.
 Each stage is handled by a dedicated AWS Lambda function that performs a single, specific task.
 This separation of concerns makes the system robust, scalable, and easy to maintain.